lilasch/Facial_Attribute_CNN/README.md

 This project aims to create a convolutional neural network which, when given an image of a face, can recognize various attributes such as the accessories, hairstyles, and expressions.
 It does this using the CelebFaces Attributes DataSet.

-The final_project.ipynb file contains our final model.
+The Final_project.ipynb file contains our final model.
 The milestone_1 and milestone_2.ipynb files are remnants from the previous milestones left to show the evolution of our code.

 In order to accurately recreate our work, the user should use the following:
 Tensorflow 2.15.0